george-language/glang/README.md

 <img src="resources/icons/george_language_icon.svg" width="125">

 # George Language
-Programming, _Simplified_.
+George Language is an interpreted language where program syntax is represented as a dog doing day-to-day activities.

 ```
-smt my_var = oppositeof yes
+smt my_var = oppositeof true

-# For loop!
+# Lets go for a walk!
-walk i = 0 through 10 do
+walk i = 0 through 10 then
-    bark(i) # print i to the terminal
+    bark("i is equal to: " + i)
-    if i == 5
+    if i == 5 then
-        smt my_var = yes # redeclare the variable
+        smt my_var = true
-        end # end the loop
-end # end the loop by default
+        isleepnow
+isleepnow

 # Greet someone!
 funky greet(name)
     bark("Hello, " + name + "!")
-end

-greet()

-# Greet someone on a single line!
-funky greet(name) -> bark("Hello, " + name + "!")

-greet()
+isleepnow

+greet("George")

 bark("We have reached the end of our program.
 I hope you enjoyed!")
 ```

-# Why make George Language?
+## Why make George Language?
 Well, it all started as a joke.
 You see, one of our team members has a cute pug named George.
-One day we said "Why not make a language named after George with a simple syntax?"
+One day we said "Why not make a language named after George with a cute syntax?"
 And that's when it was born.

-George Language makes programming syntax more expressive; think of it like turning "not" into "opposite of", it turns the word "not" into an easier to understand value, meaning "the opposite of something".
+George Language makes programming more expressive; think of it like turning "not" into "opposite of", it turns the word "not" into an easier to understand value, meaning "the opposite of something".
 George Language already does this by replacing the `not` keyword with `oppositeof`: